James Lonsdale-Bryans: Later attempts

 In January 1941, the Foreign Office sent a message to the British embassy in Lisbon, Portugal, to find a way to ensure that "this undesirable and untrustworthy individual" would return to Britain at once before he did something that would cause Britain much embarrassment.
 Lonsdale-Bryans finally returned to Britain in 1941, much to the relief of the Foreign Office.

 British officials had a low opinion of Lonsdale-Bryans.
 On 11 February 1941, Cadogan called Lonsdale-Bryans in a memo "an idiot and something of a crook".

-A 1941 letter from an official in the Foreign Office stated, "Although there seems to been a good deal to been said for locking him up to prevent him airing his views to all and sundry, I understand that if this is done it will inevitably involve his bringing up the question of his contacts with the Foreign Office and the facilities afforded him to go to Italy".
+A 1941 letter from an official in the Foreign Office stated, "Although there seems to be a good deal to be said for locking him up to prevent him airing his views to all and sundry, I understand that if this is done it will inevitably involve his bringing up the question of his contacts with the Foreign Office and the facilities afforded him to go to Italy".
 Another memo described Lonsdale-Bryans as "a talkative and indiscreet fellow who is in possession of a story which he delights in telling and which if told publicly would be likely to cause embarrassment to the Foreign Office".
 Until 1943, Lonsdale-Bryans continued to seek money from the Foreign Office despite its statements that it wanted nothing to do with him.

 Lonsdale-Bryans was on friendly terms with powerful members of the British aristocracy, including the Duke of Buccleuch and Lord Brocket, who also were Nazi sympathizers.

 When Winston Churchill succeeded Chamberlain as Prime Minister, Lord Halifax remained as Foreign Secretary until, in January 1941, he became the British ambassador to the United States.
 Lonsdale-Bryans's political influence then disappeared.
 However, Lonsdale-Bryans "tried to discuss his plans with senior American officials, including Dwight D. Eisenhower", and British General Bernard Montgomery.
 That caused the British government to assure the Americans that Lonsdale-Bryans was "unreliable, though not disloyal".
 As late as 20 September 1943, Lonsdale-Bryans was able to see Cadogan's private secretary to ask for a meeting with Cadogan, who stated in reply that the permanent undersecretary did not wish to see him and warned him that if continued with his unauthorised contacts with "German nationals", he was leaving himself open to prosecution for treason since his work was not in "the national interest".